Skip to main content

 Exercise is an important part of any weight loss regimen, and this includes weight loss induced by bariatric surgery.
 We recommend patients start walking as soon as they’re comfortably able to, however exercise will need to be limited to brisk walks and exercise biking on low settings.
 Patients can start swimming as soon as the surgeon has assessed that the wounds have healed.
 Distance running and weight training should be held off until at least four weeks after surgery, and even then should be held off until the patient gets the doctor’s approval.

-Will I have to take vitamins or supplements after surgery?
+Will I have to take vitamin supplements after surgery?
 Does my insurance pay for vitamins and supplements?

 Patients will be advised to take a multivitamin, which includes both vitamin and mineral supplements.
 Patients are also advised to take protein supplements in order to meet protein goals.
-Insurance typically will not cover supplement costs, however, you can elect to pay for them out of a Flex or HAS medical account.
+Insurance typically will not cover supplement costs; however, you can pay for them from a Flex or HAS medical account.
 Flex and HAS medical accounts are accounts taken from your pre-tax income that can be used to pay for medical expenses.

 Will I have to diet or exercise after the procedure?